huertanix/loldialer/README.markdown

 loldialer is a project devised by David H at HeatSync Labs to create a means to troll people's phones with Arduino, Ruby, and Twilio.
 Lasers will become involved at some point, as tends to happen in many hackerspaces.

+**NOTE:** This is a weapon of mass-trolling.
+Like all technology, it is a tool that is only as good or evil or Beyond Good and Evil as the person using it.

 Usage
 -----
 1. Plug in, dial a number